movibe/forms-bootstrap/README.md

                     input(type='submit', value='Create').btn.btn-large

 That's it.
-For more details and working examples look in the example folder (but not now - this folder has not been updated yet ;)
+For more details and working examples look in the example folder.

-# How to install

-    npm install forms-bootstrap

-    Status:
+In examples folder, run:
+ * node simple-express.js
+   This one uses layout.jade and page.jade to render a simple form.
+ * node complex-express.js
+   This one uses complex.jade template and showcases a more complex form.

+# Status and todo list

-        * development/experimental (do not use in production)
+Status: development/experimental (do not use in production)
-        * examples are not ported yet, not tested
-        * all tests seem to pass
+Tests: all tests pass

+Todo:
+ * currently only horizontal form layout renders nicely, need to fix for vertical forms
+ * tests may not cover all the use cases
+ * integrate jquery and client-side form validation capabilities

 # Contribute